BinarCode/laravel-restify/docs/docs/4.0/quickstart.md

 ```

 ## Setup Laravel Restify
-After the installation, the package requires a setup process, this will:
+After the installation, the package requires a setup process:

 - [ ] publish the `config/restify.php` configuration file
 - [ ] create the `providers/RestifyServiceProvider` and will add it in your `config/app.php`
 - [ ] create a new `app/Restify` directory
 - [ ] create an abstract `app/Restif/Repository.php`
 - [ ] scaffolding a `app/Restify/UserRepository` repository for users CRUD

+This could be done by running:

 ```shell script
 php artisan restify:setup